MelNesbitt12/whiskey-thief-api/README.md

 # Whiskey Thief API

 Whiskey Thief is a single page application designed to allow users to store, view, and update information about their favorite whiskeys.
 A "whiskey thief" is a tool that master distillers use to extract small portions of whiskey from aging barrels for sampling.
 This application serves as a whiskey thief of sorts, allowing users to "sample" information about whiskeys they've tried.
-This application works with a backend API - see deployed site link under "Important Links".
+This application works with a front end client - see deployed client application link under "Important Links".

 I came up with this idea after spending the last year collecting over 50 bottles of whiskey with my husband.
 We are somewhat obsessed.
 I thought it would be fun and useful to have a way of storing information about the bottles we own, as well as basic information about what stood out to me about each whiskey (I've tried a lot, and can't remember them all!).